walkerataide/walkerataide/README.md

 Passionate about technology, education, coffee and making a difference. 🌎📚💻

-Looking for challenging and rewarding opportunities to lead and contribute to high-performing teams. 🤝✨
+Looking for challenging and rewarding opportunities to contribute to high-performing teams. 🤝✨

 Expertise:

-Python: 🐍 Extensive experience with Python for back-end development, data analysis, machine learning, and more.
+Python: 🐍 Experience with Python for back-end development, data analysis, machine learning, and more.
 Familiar with popular frameworks like Django and Flask.

 Software Engineering: 🏗️ Strong foundation in software development methodologies, object-oriented programming, design patterns, and testing.

 Education: 👨‍🏫 Proven ability to effectively teach and mentor developers, fostering a collaborative and inclusive learning environment.

-Leadership: 🏆 Experience leading and managing tech courses.
+Leadership: 🏆 Experience leading and managing tech and postgraduate courses.

 Technical Skills: